List of mayors of Oxford

-The earliest recorded Mayor of Oxford in England was Laurence Kepeharm (1205–1207?).
+The Mayor of Oxford is an official with oversight of the administration of the city of Oxford, England.
+The earliest recorded mayor of Oxford was Laurence Kepeharm (1205–1207?).

 On 23 October 1962 the city was granted the honour of electing a Lord Mayor.
 Notable figures who have been Lord Mayor of Oxford include J. N. L. Baker (1964–65), Air-Vice-Marshal William Foster MacNeece Foster (1966–67) and Olive Gibbs (1974–75 and 1981–82).

-List of notable Mayors
+List of notable mayors

 List of Lord Mayors

+By modern convention, Oxford City Council elects the longest-serving councillor (not having served already) as Lord Mayor.
+The term of the office is for one year and can only be held once.